Kendujhar district

-Kendujhar District, is an administrative district of Odisha.
+Kendujhar district, also known as Keonjhar district, is an administrative district of Odisha.
 The district is one of the fifth Scheduled Areas of Odisha.
 The town of Kendujhar (or Kendujhargarh) is the district headquarters.
 The district has three sub-divisions, Anandapur, Champua, and Kendujhar.

 Etymology

 Origin of the name Keonjhar/Kendujhar is not certain.
-In the locals pronounce the name as Kenjhar.
-In medieval Sanskrit inscriptions the name is "Kenjhar" is found.
+Locals pronounce the name as Kenjhar.
+In medieval Sanskrit inscriptions the name "Kenjhar" is found.
 The name has been Sanskritised to Kendujhar by the ex-Durbar government.
-The name Kendujhar is derived from "Kendu" meaning East Indian Ebony (tree which is abundant in the district) and "Jhar" meaning water spring.
+The name Kendujhar is derived from "Kendu", meaning East Indian Ebony (tree which is abundant in the district) and "Jhar" meaning water spring.